Organic jojoba is the clear winner!

 Since 1998, they’ve been sourcing essential oils from all around the world.
-They’ve traveled to dozens of countries, and met hundreds of beautiful people who grow, harvest, and distill oils and other products using sustainable and organic methods.
+They’ve traveled to dozens of countries, and met hundreds of beautiful people who grow, harvest, and distill oils and other natural products using sustainable and organic methods.
 They’ve worked with thousands of people—friends, family, customers, clients, and students—teaching them to use essential oils safely and effectively.
 And they’ve formulated thousands of therapeutic recipes.

 It’s not a stretch to say they’ve seen it all!